 Look After Your Body

-The condition your body is in at exam time will determine how much mental effort you're able to put into describing Canadian class action suits or working out chemical equations.
+The condition your body is in at exam time will determine how much mental effort you're able to put into describing or working out chemical equations.
 Go to bed early the night before the exam to rest up.
 Refrain from drinking alcohol or eating junk food the day before and the day of the exam.
 Get some exercise the night before so you can work off any nervousness you may be feeling.

 Pack Extra Supplies

 Be prepared.
 It's the scout motto and it serves students well.
 The night before the exam, pack everything you need to take your exam.
-If it's a driving test at a Markham driving school, take your glasses, sensible shoes, etc. If it's a written test, pack pens, pencils, sharpeners, erasers, extra papers, any books or lists of equations you're allowed to take, a calculator, a bottle of water, your student ID, your watch, and a snack.
+If it's a driving test at a local driving school, take your glasses, sensible shoes, etc. If it's a written test, pack pens, pencils, sharpeners, erasers, extra papers, any books or lists of equations you're allowed to take, a calculator, a bottle of water, your student ID, your watch, and a snack.